johnschoeman/sprinkles-of-functional-programming/deck.md

 ---

 ## Paradigm Smells
-Using OO for a task
-that lends itself to FP
+Using OO for a task that lends itself to FP

-- divergent changes
-- shotgun surgery
+- divergent changes / shotgun surgery
-- lots of collaborator mocking
-- having to open many files to understand one task
 - lots of 'something-er' classes
 - UML is a linked list